SAP S/4HANA Cloud Key User Extensibility – Introduction to Custom Business Objects – Part 1

 Determination and Validation – can be used to implement the logic in which you want to do something when the business object node instance is created, edited and saved.
 In addition, this can also be used to do validation and display error messages.
 Please note that before you can use this option, the custom business object must be in published state

-UI Generation – Checking this checkbox will generate a maintenance UI (akin to SM30 in On-Premise).
+User Interface – Checking this checkbox will generate a maintenance UI (akin to SM30 in On-Premise).
 You would need this UI to maintain the field values in the custom business object.
 Also, to provide this UI to the users for maintenance, you would need to assign it to the custom catalog.
-Once the UI is assigned it will appear as a tile in the users Fiori Launchpad
+Once the UI is assigned it will appear as a tile in the users Fiori Launchpad.
+Note that this option is not available in SAP S/4HANA On-Premise.
+In this case you will have to manually create a new UI by first exposing the CBO as an OData and then develop a new UI with SAP Business Application Studio.

-Service Generation – check this flag in case you would like to maintain the custom business object from outside.
-Selecting this checkbox will generate an OData API that can be consumed from SAP S/4HANA Cloud system.
-Once the API is generated you can set up the communication arrangement (we will learn more about this in next blogs) and then generate a new Fiori UI using SAP Web IDE.
-With this you can achieve CRUD operation from external source
+Back End Service – check this flag in case you would like to maintain the custom business object from outside.
+Selecting this checkbox will generate an OData API that can be consumed from SAP S/4HANA system.
+Once the API is generated you can set up the Communication Arrangement (this option is applicable for SAP S/4HANA Cloud) and then generate a new Fiori UI using SAP Business Application Studio.
+With this you can achieve CRUD operation from external source.
+In case of SAP S/4HANA On-Premise, you can expose the generated OData via SAP Cloud Connector.

 Go to Generated UI – This link will be enabled, once the custom business object is completely published and backend assets are also generated properly.
 Clicking this link will open up the maintenance UI where you can store values